 Asking every semi-famous person for a selfie will make it immediately and patently clear that you’re a total newb.

-Rather than fanboying, just hope that if a conversation naturally occurs with a famous model, designer or actor that someone takes a natural non-phone picture – it’ll look way better than an awkwardly staged semi-finger-obscured photo with a none-too-pleased Lewis Hamilton.
+Rather than fanboying, just hope that if a conversation naturally occurs with a famous model, designer or actor that someone takes a natural non-phone picture – it’ll look way better than an awkwardly staged semi-finger-obscured photo with a none-too-pleased Nick Grimshaw.

 Do: Take An Umbrella

-Unless you’re an A-lister (in which case, why are you reading this instead of Googling yourself?), you’re going to be lining up outside shows, and even if it is a spring/summer showcase, the weather will always be unpredictable.
+Unless you’re an A-lister (in which case, why are you reading this instead of Googling yourself?), you’re going to be lining up outside shows.
+Even if it is a spring/summer showcase, the weather will always be unpredictable.

-Protect your outfit with an umbrella you can easily store away in a bag and always check your weather app, because wet suede is a fashion week fate worse than death.
+Protect your outfit with an umbrella that you can easily store away in a bag, and always check your weather app, because wet suede is a fashion week fate worse than death.